Highland Community College (Kansas): 1945–1950

-1950-1955
+1950–1955

 Football was revived in 1950 to Attract more male students and focus was shifted to highlight intercollegiate sports.
 On April 30, 1953, Highland School district voted to spend $80,000 on a field house to be used by both the college and the high school.
 Ben Allen was the treasurer of the school board and also the contractor for the building.
 Hence the budget of $80,000.
 Inflation and changes ended up ballooning the cost to $103,000 and to save money; The wood was sourced from the trestles of the abandoned rail between Highland and Severance, Kansas.
 Some money was recovered through donations but much of it was paid for by Allen.
 In 1954, permission was given to build a motel on the lot South of Rubeti.
 The motel acted as student housing during the school year in a commercial hotel in the summer.
 The building was for males but primarily for male athletes.
 Other construction around campus was a garage constructed north of Rubeti for Seamans car and a new roof placed on Irvin.
 In 1954, the first floor of Irvin was cleaned and wired for electricity.
 The first floor was also decorated to be used as a Students' union.
-In February of 1955 the gym was dedicated to Alan and was named Allen fieldhouse (not Allen Fieldhouse).
+In February 1955 the gym was dedicated to Alan and was named Allen fieldhouse (not Allen Fieldhouse).
 The field house contained a regulation basketball court with seating for 1,200 people, addressing room under the west stands and a kitchen under the east.

-1955-1960
+1955–1960

 In 1955, the Kansas legislature ended the 60-hour certificates causing the 2-year highland certificates to not be sufficient and sinking a popular program.
-Dr. Stephen Byham replaced seamen in 1955 but died on November 18, 1956, after being diagnosed with double pneumonia caused by injury during the Battle of the Bulge.
+Stephen Byham replaced seamen in 1955 but died on November 18, 1956, after being diagnosed with double pneumonia caused by injury during the Battle of the Bulge.
 Dale Kessinger became dean for the rest of the school year.
-In 1957 Dr. Jack Flint became Dean.
-In November of 1958, Doniphan County voted to support the college by way of a Mill levy.
+In 1957 Jack Flint became Dean.
+In November 1958, Doniphan County voted to support the college by way of a Mill levy.
 The college was then named Doniphan County Junior College in 1959 due to legal requirements.
-The Dean title was then changed back to President and the school board was resurrected with William Twombly becoming chairman.
+The Dean title was then changed back to president and the school board was resurrected with William Twombly becoming chairman.
 In 1959, the library was moved from the admin building to the upper level of Irvin.
 116. Rubeti Hall was the only dormitory on campus and only held 20 girls.
 An unofficial dormitory called Parker Hall consisted of a few rooms above the post office that used to stand across the street from Allen fieldhouse was the only other housing besides the motel.
 In 1959, the land between the baseball field and Irvin was leveled and made into a football field with a quarter mile track circling it.
 Bleachers were built into the south side of the stadium along the hill.